conjure-cp/EssenceCatalog-runs/problems/csplib-prob026-SportsTournamentScheduling/descriptive.md

 - Number of solvers        4
 - Number of params        19
 - Number of params        19 (completed)
-- Number of params        16 (at least one timed out)
+- Number of params        16 (at least one option failed to solve)
-- Number of params        12 (all timed out)
+- Number of params        12 (all options failed to solve)
 - Number of params         7 (analysed in this file)